-If you have an education, health and care plan (EHCP) it's really important it works for you.
+If you have an education, health and care plan (EHCP) it's important it works for you.
 That's why the law says it must be reviewed every year.
 This gives you a chance to look at what's working well, and if anything needs to be changed.
 It's also a good time to think about your future.

 - If you have an EHC Plan the law says it must be reviewed at least once a year.